-Linear LED tubes have become more competitive over recent months, and it also seems like there are more options than ever.
+Linear LED tubes have become more competitive over the years, and with that comes more options than ever.
 So, if you’re operating with discontinued T12 fluorescent tubes, you’re probably beginning to weigh the options for a retrofit.

 But in the sea of choices, how do you know what the right product is and where to buy it?

-The first –– and often most disorienting –– question to consider is what product to choose if you’re replacing fluorescent T12 tubes.
-Essentially, you have seven options.
+The first – and often most disorienting – question to consider is what product to choose if you’re replacing fluorescent T12 tubes.
+Essentially, you have six options.

 - Plug-and-play LED paired with a new electronic ballast